Who can apply for an Australia Awards Fellowship?

-Australian organisations can request funding of up to AUD25,000 per fellow, to a maximum of 15 Fellows, to fund costs associated with Fellows’ participation in the Fellowship activities and some of the costs associated with delivering Fellowship activities in Australia.
-A further AUD10,000 for bilateral Fellowships and AUD20,000 for multilateral Fellowships can be requested to support eligible follow-up activities in the partner country.
-See the Australia Awards Fellowships Round 16 Guidelines for further details on eligible costs and activities.
+Australian organisations can request funding of up to AUD 30,000 per fellow (inclusive of overhead fees and partner country activities), to fund costs associated with Fellows’ participation in the Fellowship activities.
+See the Australia Awards Fellowships Round 17 Guidelines for further details on eligible costs and activities.

 What can the program overhead fee be used for?